-National Chess Day is a special holiday celebrated on October 9th every year.
+National Chess Day is a special holiday on the second Saturday in October every year.
 It was established in 1976 by the 38th President of the United States, Gerald Rudolph Ford, who was an avid chess player and believed that chess was beneficial to the brain.
 On this day, professionals and amateurs come together to celebrate the oldest intellectual game on earth.

 History

-The roots of the game of Chess can be traced back to ancient India, where it was known as Chaturanga.
-It was played by four players, with each player representing one of four shades on the board.
+The roots of the game of chess can be traced back to ancient India, where it was known as Chaturanga.
+It was originally played by four players, with each player representing one of four divisions of the military.
 The moves were determined by the roll of dice.
-It is believed that Chaturanga developed into the modern game of chess sometime in the 6th century BC.
+It is believed that Chaturanga developed into the modern game of chess sometime in the 6th century AD.

 Paul Morphy is one of the most famous chess players in history.
 He achieved fame by defeating Adolf Anderssen, the European champion, in a difficult match.